jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

-    Specialist must have completed fourth level or Postgraduate studies</strong> at a recognized national or foreign University, with an academic curriculum that covers the teaching hours required by the different Scientific Societies of the country.</p><p><strong>The Generalist must have solid knowledge of Oral Pathology, Radiology, Periodontics and Gnatology</strong> to be able to detect the presence of lesions or diseases in the tongue, gums, soft tissues and temporomandibular joints.
-He must also be an expert in ADHESIVE DENTISTRY, since <strong>he is usually the one who does the cavitary preparations necessary for the Treatment of Dental Caries</strong>, applying conservative designs and trying to preserve pulp vitality at all times, to finally; return to the organ its usual anatomy and functionality through the Dental Restoration process.
+    Specialist must have completed fourth level or Postgraduate studies</strong> at a recognized national or foreign University, with an academic curriculum that covers the teaching hours required by the different Scientific Societies of the country.</p><p><strong>The Generalist must have solid knowledge of oral pathology, radiology, periodontics and gnatology</strong> to be able to detect the presence of lesions or diseases in the tongue, gums, soft tissues and temporomandibular joints.
+He must also be an expert in RESTORATIVE DENTISTRY, since <strong>he is usually the one who does the cavitary preparations necessary for the treatment of Dental Caries</strong>, applying conservative designs and trying to preserve pulp vitality at all times, to finally; return to the organ its usual anatomy and functionality through the dental restoration process.
 He must therefore know and properly manage the different adhesive systems based on the acid etching technique, the multiple restorative materials based on dental composites and the most basic and universal principles of occlusion and masticatory function.</p> \n"
   image: "/img/aside-general-dentistry.jpg"
 quote:
   title: ''